MacPaw/github-actions/docs/workflows/symfony-php-reusable.md

 1. Unit tests with coverage generate Clover XML (`coverage.xml` by default) and raw coverage (`coverage.cov`).
 2. Coverage files are uploaded as artifacts (one artifact per matrix job).
 3. `coverage-validation` job:
-   - Installs two tools globally: `phpcov/phpcov` and `rregeer/phpunit-coverage-check`
+   - Downloads `phpcov` as a PHAR from phar.phpunit.de using `phpcov-version` input and installs `rregeer/phpunit-coverage-check` globally
    - Downloads all coverage artifacts to `coverage-artifacts/`
-   - Attempts to merge raw coverage with `phpcov merge --clover merged-coverage.xml <dirs>`
+   - Attempts to merge raw coverage with `php phpcov.phar merge --clover merged-coverage.xml <dirs>`
-   - Runs `phpunit-coverage-check --min=<threshold>` on the merged Clover; if no merged file exists, checks the single Clover file; if multiple Clovers exist, each is checked and the result fails if any are below the threshold
+   - Runs `coverage-check <file> <min>` on the merged Clover (or each single Clover if no merge).
+The reported percentage in the PR comment is taken directly from the command output.
+No XML parsing or other fallbacks are used to derive the coverage value.
 4. Posts or updates a PR comment with a simple OK/NOT OK message and the current coverage value
 5. Fails job if coverage < threshold